GuglielmoZocca/TrustLocalizationProject/README.md

   - network.sh: general script to execute various operations with Hyperledger Fabric deployed.
   - scripts: it contains some scripts to operate with the built blockchain.
   - setOrgEnv.sh: script for update some environment variable.
-  - system-genesis-block: it will contains the genesis block of the blockchain.
+  - system-genesis-block: it will contain the genesis block of the blockchain.
   - organizations: Currently contains the configuration code that will be used in the initialization of the blockchain for the creation of the cryptographic material of the participants of the indicated organizations and the order nodes.
 The cryptographic material will put in this directory.

 ### TEST